futuregen-icp/Openshift-4-online-install/Templates/Default.md

+## Template Managements

-## Templates to yaml files
+- Backup templates to yaml files

   + Template lists to file
 `oc get template -n openshift | awk '{print $1}' > list.txt`

   + Template yaml file to the all as 86EA
 `for i in $(cat ./list.txt); do 'oc get template $i -n openshift'; done`